Hell Is the Absence of God: Plot

 The story is set in a world where the existence of God, souls, Heaven, and Hell are obvious and indisputable, and where miracles and angelic visitations are commonplace—albeit not necessarily benevolent.
 The story focuses primarily on Neil Fisk, a widower whose wife, Sarah, is killed by the collateral damage of an angel's visitation.
 Sarah's soul was seen ascending to Heaven, leading the non-devout Neil to desperately seek the love and devotion needed to please God and enter Heaven to reunite with Sarah.

 The story also follows Janice Reilly, a woman born without legs who is made able-bodied in an angelic visitation.
 Janice, a motivational and spiritual speaker, is met with a lukewarm response during a meeting after her visitation when she suggests that her gift is a test of her devotion to God rather than a blessing.
 This greatly angers Neil, who was present.

 The reader is then introduced to Ethan Mead, who cannot discern the meaning of an angelic encounter he experienced.
 This begins to take a toll on his marriage, but Ethan desperately seeks help with his predicament.
 He eventually meets Janice, who has decided to organize a pilgrimage to one of the few holy sites on Earth where visitations are frequent.
 Wanting to return her blessing, her story makes the news, convincing Neil that the only way to enter Heaven is by witnessing Heaven's light.

 In the past, many people who have witnessed Heaven's light, which appears when an angel enters and exits the mortal world, ascend to Heaven no matter the amount or severity of their sins.
 Sure enough, an angel appears and flies over the holy site.
 The many pilgrims present desperately attempt to witness Heaven's light by following the angel.
 Neil is following in a truck but crashes and is left mortally wounded.
 Janice and Ethan attempt to help him, but as the angel leaves Earth, Heaven's light strikes Neil and Janice.

 Both are left blind and Neil dies.
-Much to Ethan's shock, he witnesses Neil's soul descend to Hell.
+Much to his shock, Ethan witnesses Neil's soul descend to Hell.
 Janice goes on a speaking tour where she describes her experience and the beauty of Heaven.
 Ethan becomes a minister after deciding that the purpose of his first visitation was to lead him to meet Neil and reveal to the world that exposure to Heaven's light does not guarantee entrance into Heaven.

 In Hell, Neil, having finally gained the love and devotion to God that he desperately sought, accepts that he will never reunite with Sarah and will spend eternity in the absence of God.